ua-textsummarization/UANewsSummarization/README.md

    - uses an encoder (multilayer RNN with LSTM)
    - the decoder is built using a Bahdanau Attention model

+   > Additional information:
+   >
+   > 1. The dataset with the news in Ukrainian was parsed from <http://texty.org.ua/>.
+   >
-> Note: the embeddings used were downloaded from [here](<http://lang.org.ua/uk/models/>) -- 300d lowercase news Word2Vec.
+   > 2. The embeddings used were downloaded from [here](<http://lang.org.ua/uk/models/>) -- 300d lowercase news Word2Vec.